jakobreinhardt/emergency_messages_app/README.md

 The second parts of the project is a machine learning pipeline.
 First the messages are prepared for machine learning using natural language processing techniques.
 Then a machine learning pipeline is run.

-The third part of the project is a web app, that a user can give input to and receive a categorization of the message he put in.
+The third part of the project is a web app, that a user can give input to and receive a categorization of the message he/she put in.

 -------------